 - Red cabbage.
 I love it but my kids disagree.
 I don’t use it for this recipe though because I don’t like the color combination.

-- Chili peppers finely chopped.
-It’s your ball game so add frugally the quantity you want.
+- Chili peppers, finely chopped.
+It’s your ball game so add frugally the quantity you want…or not.

-I particularly enjoy this salad with legumes and fish.
 However, it could be the perfect accompaniment to every main dish.
-There are no hard rules for this Mediterranean cabbage salad.
-Add more ingredients that you like and tell me if it worked for you.
+There are no hard rules here.

-- Place all chopped and minced vegetables in a food container, season with salt and pepper according to taste.
-Pour vinegar and water.
+- Place all chopped vegetables in a food container, and season with salt and pepper according to taste.
+Pour in the white wine vinegar.
 Stir well.
-Store in the fridge from 3 to 5 days.

 - Before serving strain well the quantity you want and add olive oil.
 Put the rest in the fridge.